kshedden/case_studies/stats504/syllabus.md

 ## Using Google docs

-Writing assignments will be submitted using Google Docs.
+Writing assignments will be submitted using Google Docs using default formatting (fot size, margins, etc.).
 Please use your University of Michigan user account when creating these files, and use default fonts and margins.
 To facilitate grading, you must title each document in the form “uniqname stats 504 assignment